jdsteinbach/jdsteinbach.github.io/_posts/2015-02-13-my-99-100-google-page-speed.md

 Compressing HTML was the next huge win for me.
 This requires an extra `.html` file in `/_layouts/`.
 You can [download `compress.html` here][1].

-Most likely, your layout files are all calling a single “root” layout file.
+Most likely, your layout files are all calling a single &#8220;root&#8221; layout file.
 In the default theme, `page.html` and `post.html` both called `default.html` in their front matter.
-If that’s the case for you, copy `compress.html` to your `/_layouts/` directory and add the following to the top of `default.html`:
+If that&#8217;s the case for you, copy `compress.html` to your `/_layouts/` directory and add the following to the top of `default.html`:

     ---
     layout: compress